pvln94/Facial-Recognition-Attendance-system-master/README.md

-# Facial Recognition Attendance System
+# Facial Recognition Attendance System Using Haarcascade Classifier

 This project uses facial recognition technology to mark attendance for individuals by detecting faces through a webcam.
 It stores the attendance records in CSV files, both with duplicates and without duplicates.
 The project consists of three main Python files: `face_dataset.py`, `face_training.py`, and `face_recognition.py`.